 Guy had no choice but to join him…

-Original version, Knight Of The Captive Heart published 2005 by Amber Quill Press, received a Recommended Read from Fallen Angel Reviews.
+The original, shorter version, Knight Of The Captive Heart, published 2005 by Amber Quill Press, received a Recommended Read from Fallen Angel Reviews.